aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/rows-and-columns/hiding-and-showing-rows-and-columns/_index.md

 Developers can show any hidden row or column by calling the [**unhide_row**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/unhide_row/) and [**unhide_column**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/unhide_column/) methods of the [**cells**](https://reference.aspose.com/cells/python-net/aspose.cells/cells) collection respectively.
 Both methods take two parameters:

-- **Row or column index** - the index of a row or column that is used to show the specific row or column.
+- **Row or column index** – the index of a row or column that is used to show the specific row or column.
-- **Row height or column width** - the row height or column width assigned to the row or column after unhiding.
+- **Row height or column width** – the row height or column width assigned to the row or column after unhiding.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "RowsColumns-Hiding-UnhidingRowsAndColumns-1.py" >}}

 {{% alert color="primary" %}}

-While making a hidden column visible, if you need to restore it to previously assigned width or to its original width, please unhide the column with a negative width.
-For example: worksheet.Cells.UnhideColumn(5, -1)
+While making a hidden column visible, if you need to restore it to its previously assigned width or to its original width, unhide the column with a negative width.
+For example: `worksheet.Cells.UnhideColumn(5, -1)`

 {{% /alert %}}